Saving Expenses Through Bankruptcy

 The Chapter 13 plan has a couple of advantages other than reducing the amount you must pay to the creditor as well.
 Since you can only be in a Chapter 13 bankruptcy for 3 to 5 years the above example would reduce the amount of time that it would take for you to pay for your car.
 There is also one other major consideration that I like to discuss with client when considering a chapter 13 as opposed to a Chapter 7 bankruptcy.
 While a Chapter 7 bankruptcy usually only lasts about 6 to 9 months once you have completed the process then you could be stuck with no alternatives if you find yourself in financial difficulty again for a certain time after you complete the Chapter 7 bankruptcy.
 Since you are in a Chapter 13 from 3 to 5 years then you have some ability to adjust the bankruptcy situation to your changed financial circumstance.
 The most common situation is if the car you are paying for in the bankruptcy stops working.
 Then, according to your situation you may be able to convert to a chapter 7 and surrender the car then be free to purchase another one.

-Please remember that there are situations where you can reduce your outgoing monthly expenses through a chapter 13 bankruptcy but these situations do not apply to everyone considering bankruptcy, but the experienced attorneys at The Sellers Law Firm in the Montgomery, Selma and Central Alabama area will be able to guide you through all the options.
+Please remember that there are situations where you can reduce your outgoing monthly expenses through a chapter 13 bankruptcy, but these situations do not apply to everyone considering bankruptcy, but the experienced attorneys at The Sellers Law Firm in the Montgomery bankruptcy attorneys and Selma bankruptcy attorneys will be able to guide you through all the options.

 At The Sellers Law Firm, we are here to help you.
 We have offices located in Montgomery, Selma, Greenville, and Troy.
 Our phone lines are answered 24 hours a day!
 All consultations are free, and we can usually see you within 24 hours or sooner.
 You can call or text us at 334- LAWYERS (529-9377).
 You may also use the Contact Form on our website.
 Of course, you can also contact us at email@example.com.
 Remember that doing nothing changes nothing so, contact us now to get started!